PeppeL-G/bagawork/docs/src/routes/(default)/documentation/columns/+page.md

 This code is the same as in the previous example, but we use `growShrink()` instead of `grow()`.

-Try making the height of the app screen below shorter, and you will see that the height of `Col 2` shrinks, and its content becomes scrollable.
+Try making the width of the app screen below shorter, and you will see that the height of `Col 2` shrinks, and its content becomes scrollable (and finally disappears when the screen is really small).

 ```js baga-show-editor-code
 class StartPage extends Page{